Ugochukwuodinaka/Mexican-Restaurant-Rating-Analysis/README.md

 - Assess restaurant ratings categorized by cuisine types to identify preferences and trends among diners.
 - Determine the top 10 preferred cuisines among consumers to highlight popular culinary choices and inform menu planning strategies.
 - Identify the top 10 restaurants based on ratings to recognize establishments with exceptional performance and quality.
-- Analyze the number of consumers by marital status and pccupation to gain insights into the characteristics and preferences of Mexican restaurant patrons.
+- Analyze the number of consumers by marital status and occupation to gain insights into the characteristics and preferences of Mexican restaurant patrons.
-- Study consumer drinking/smoking behavior to understand factors influencing dining decisions and preferences, aiding in targeted marketing and service improvements.
-- Examine the distribution of preferred cuisines among consumers to identify dominant culinary choices and inform menu offerings.
-- Evaluate the top restaurant services related to alcohol/smoking to understand consumer preferences in supplementary offerings and amenities.
 - Analyze restaurant overall ratings and cuisine preferences across different locations to identify regional variations and market dynamics.

 ### Expected Outcomes: